 Pharmacy Hall Addition received a Leadership in Energy and Environmental Design (LEED) gold certification from the U.S. Green Building Council.
 Ranking ranges from certified to platinum — with gold being the second-highest ranking.

 LEED is an internationally recognized green building certification system that awards points to a structure based on criteria regarding water and energy efficiency, use of sustainable materials, indoor environmental quality, and sustainable site use.

 "I am thrilled that our new Pharmacy Hall has earned a gold ranking, making it one of the few education and research-intensive gold buildings located in an urban area," says Natalie D. Eddington, PhD, FAAPS, dean of the School of Pharmacy.

-The School started planning the design and construction of the building in the early 1990s estimating costs at $84 million.
-But in 2008, the state of Maryland mandated all new buildings be LEED certified.
-The School had started implementing sustainable practices to save on costs and to be an example for other new buildings on campus.
-The Addition was built on a parking lot to recycle the existing site.
+The school started planning the design and construction of the building in the early 1990s estimating costs at $84 million.
+But in 2008, the state of Maryland mandated all new buildings be LEED-certified.
+The school had started implementing sustainable practices to save on costs and be an example for other new buildings on campus.
+The addition was built on a parking lot to recycle the existing site.

 Pharmacy Hall Addition includes the following green features:

 - Reduced urban heat island effect

 - A heat-recovery system that results in nearly 20 percent less energy use than a similar building

 - Energy-efficient lighting and controls that save approximately 84 percent in office lighting costs